akuity/kargo/docs/docs/20-quickstart.md

 Visiting our fork of https://github.com/akuity/kargo-demo, we will see that Kargo has recently created a `stage/test` branch for us.
-It has taken the latest manifests from the `main` branch as a starting point, run `kustomize edit set image` within the `stages/test/` directory, and written the modified configuration to a stage-specific branch -- the same branch referenced by the `test` Argo CD `Applicaton`'s `targetRevision` field.
+It has taken the latest manifests from the `main` branch as a starting point, run `kustomize edit set image` and `kustomize build` within the `stages/test/` directory, and written the resulting manifests to a stage-specific branch -- the same branch referenced by the `test` Argo CD `Applicaton`'s `targetRevision` field.

 :::info
 Although not strictly required for all cases, using stage-specific branches is a